Guidelines for Authors Preparing Manuscripts for Publication Template can be downloaded at this Template Link

 If there is no author of quotations from the Internet;

-(Authors should indicate the corrections they have made according to the suggestions of reviewers in different colours.)
+(Authors should indicate the corrections they have made according to the suggestions of reviewers in different colors.)